 Before making these cakes consider what kind of look you wish to go for.
 These can be decorated with either fresh strawberries or freeze dry strawberries on the top.
 Also, the muffin case can sometimes make all the difference.
 I personally like the tulip cases, but they’re difficult to come by- Sainsbury’s is one of the only places I have managed to come across them.
 But of course, plain sometimes works just as well, or different patterns, or the cardboard ones I have recently seen.
 The choice is all yours.

 A simple way of transforming a simple sponge into a dreamy eat, you will love these cakes.
 Enjoy baking these treats and most importantly eating them.
-The recipe was inspired by the Humming Bird Bakery recipe.
+The recipe was adapted from the Humming Bird Bakery recipe.

 - Large punit of strawberries strawberries